AhaLabs/ahalabs.github.io/src/pages/posts/comparing-rust-smart-contract-storage-approaches.md

 NEAR also makes you import some [Borsh](https://borsh.io/) stuff to explicitly declare the encoding/decoding format of the main data structure.
 You can [read more about this](https://raen.dev/guide/counter/intro.html#borsh) if you're unfamiliar with the specifics of encoding and decoding.
 But I don't know why `near-sdk-rs` makes you be explicit in this way—every contract I've ever seen encodes and decodes with Borsh.

-Anyhow, the Borsh encoding means that the actual stored key will not by `counter`, as shown in the code.
-It will be something much smaller, like a single byte.
+Anyhow, the Borsh encoding means that the field name, `counter`, is not actually included in the stored bytes at all!
+Borsh serializes the struct kind of like an array, so only eight bytes will be stored for the first field.
+This makes it storage-efficient, with the downside that it can be a little finicky—if you add a field somewhere other than the end of the struct, or reorder your fields after you've already deployed and stored data in your contract, then you essentially brick your contract.
+You need to first [migrate your state](https://docs.near.org/tutorials/examples/update-contract-migrate-state#state-migration).

 Then you declare `#[near_bindgen]` on an implementation, `impl`, which adds functions to your main struct.
 All of the public (`pub`) functions in that `impl` will be exported from the contract as functions.